puppetlabs/puppetlabs-stdlib/REFERENCE.md

 The is_string function.

-Returns: `Boolea` A boolean value returned from the called 3.x function.
+Returns: `Boolean` A boolean value returned from the called 3.x function.

 ##### `scope`